openconfig/featureprofiles/feature/experimental/p4rt/tests/p4rt_election/README.md

             `google.rpc.INVALID_ARGUMENT`.
     *   Zero Election
-        1. Connect two P4RT clients with an `unset` election ID and no other active P4RT clients for the corresponding device_id.
+        1. Connect two P4RT clients with an `unset` election ID and no other active P4RT clients for the corresponding device_id. (`unset` and `zero` electionIDs are two different scenarios and a `zero` electionID is considered as being Set)
         2. Verify that the clients are able to read and not write using Get and Set ForwardingPipelineConfig requests.
     *   Long Evolution